In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 #1) We don’t control our Test Environment, we have (read ‘very’) limited access

-The work which will give us so many beautiful and fruitful insights about testing and many other technical kinds of stuff is not done by us.
+The work that will give us so many beautiful and fruitful insights about testing and many other technical kinds of stuff is not done by us.
 And maybe we are happy this way, but we should not.

-Tell me one reason why you shouldn’t control your test environment and take maximum benefits of same.
+Tell me one reason why you shouldn’t control your test environment and take maximum benefits of the same.

 - You learn it and you learn it all.
 Though it is Linux based or Windows based.